 More on understanding student score reports from the California Department of Education

-The computer-adaptive ELA and math tests are not timed but they are estimated to take 3-4 hours per subject, for a total of 6-8 hours of testing.
+The computer-adaptive ELA, math, and science tests are not timed but they are estimated to take 3-4 hours per subject for ELA and math and 2 hours for science, for a total of 8-10 hours of testing.

 - Students will need headphones to take the computer adaptive tests.
 They may use their own headphones, normally used for phones or music players, to take the test.